Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 for too long of a period of time, the end-user stops enforcing these security properties altogether.

-In addition, given that we're primarily interested in describing a system that works equally well regardless of the end-user's software vendor, these third-party services may not be able to restrict access to a subset of end-users.
+A second issue is that, since we're primarily interested in describing a system that works equally well regardless of the end-user's software vendor, these third-party services might not be permitted to restrict access to a subset of end-users.
 They would receive regular requests from all internet-connected devices, which would present significant scaling and centralization concerns.